 Sarah Brown (Fall 2003, DEPS/BMSA) earned her master's degree in mathematics from the University of Maryland, College Park and her BA degrees in mathematics and computer science from Oberlin College.
 Her interest is in how mathematics and computer science research and government decision-making influence each other in the areas of national security.
 Working at the National Academies enhanced her career skills through experiences in teamwork, formulating government policy, and research on scientific matters.
 She is currently a senior information security engineer with the MITRE Corporation, and since 2008 has worked from MITRE's location in The Hague, The Netherlands.
 She works on information security and interoperability engineering problems that arise in problems, working with engineers in industry and government.
 Sarah enjoys cooking, traveling, and spending time with her husband, daughter, and their Flemish giant rabbit.
 (Updated 9/2010)

 Grace H. Huynh (Fall 2003, NAE/ CDEW) recently completed her MD at Stanford University.
 She completed her PhD in Bioengineering at UCSF in 2007, where she studied convection enhanced drug delivery of particulates and small molecules to the brain.
 She is interested in health policy, drug delivery and translational medicine.
-If you wish to get in touch with Grace, please contact the Mirzayan Fellowship Program office.
 (Updated 9/2010)

 Horacio Murillo (Fall 2003, IOM/HSP) did his Mirzayan Fellowship in the Board of Health Sciences Policy at the Institute of Medicine.
 He did a MD-PhD program at the Mayo Clinic College of Medicine in Rochester, Minn. and his PhD was in Molecular Pharmacology and Experimental Therapeutics.
 He received his BA in chemistry/biochemistry from San Jose State University in San Jose, Calif.
 Through this fellowship, Horacio gained insights into the process of public policy making as it relates to biomedical research and clinical research training.
 Subsequently, Horacio became an Association for the Advancement of Science (AAAS), Science and Technology policy Congressional Fellow sponsored by AAAS in the US Senate HELP Committee.
-If you wish to reach Horacio, please contact the Mirzayan Fellowship Program office.
 (Updated 9/2010)

 Andrei A. Sirchenko (Fall 2003, DBASSE/CNSTAT) is a PhD candidate in economics at the European University Institute at Florence, Italy.
 He earned an MA in economics at the University of Iowa.
 He also earned an MS in biophysics and a BS in applied physics and mathematics from Moscow Institute of Physics and Technology.
 He has a beautiful wife (born in Siberia) and two wonderful daughters (born in the middle of Iowa and Tuscany).
 Upon completion of his PhD, Andrei hopes to continue his quest for a harmonious lifestyle.
 (Updated 10/2011)